Manual Installation

 CLI #

-Pipelines-as-Code provide a CLI which is designed to work as tkn plug-in.
-To install the plug-in follow the instruction from the CLI documentation.
+Pipelines-as-Code provides a CLI which is designed to work as a tkn plug-in.
+To install the plug-in, follow the instructions from the CLI documentation.

 Controller TLS Setup #

-Pipelines As Code Controller now support both HTTP and HTTPS.
+The Pipelines-as-Code Controller now supports both HTTP and HTTPS.
 Usually, you configure the TLS directly on the ingress/Route pointing to the controller.
-If you want to configure the TLS directly on the controller you can do so by following this guide.
+If you want to configure the TLS directly on the controller, you can do so by following this guide.

-First, create a secret which includes those certificates
+First, create a secret which includes these certificates:

 kubectl create secret generic -n pipelines-as-code pipelines-as-code-tls-secret \